bruceravel/demeter/documentation/Artemis/forward.rst

    Usually this is because I have been too lazy to make screenshots.

-:mark:`lightning,.` This symbol indicates a section describing one of :demeter:`athena`'s features that I consider especially powerful and central to the effective use of the program.
+:mark:`lightning,.` This symbol indicates a section describing one of :demeter:`artemis`' features that I consider especially powerful and central to the effective use of the program.

 .. endpar::